edprince/dissertation/chapters/methodology.md

 makes use of several other libraries, such as Bootstrap, Moment, JQuery and Faker, giving a partially realistic build to the application.

-## Bundlers
+## Case Study One: Effect of Bundlers on Performance

-**Case Study 1** analyses the performance differences between two different modern bundlers.
+Case study 1 analyses the performance differences between two popular bundlers - Webpack and Rollup.
+These bundlers are
+being tested using the testbed application to ensure consistency across all other parameters other than the bundler itself.

+### Bundlers

 To understand why bundlers are used - it is important to understand the history of JavaScript, and its current state.
 JavaScript is a programming language, created in 1995 - and